 Housing Services, which includes the Teacher Housing Authority, is a division of Land and Housing Corporation.
 Its principal activity is to provide key worker housing to NSW Government employees in regional and remote NSW.
-Housing Services ensures the portfolio of housing it manages is of a suitable standard for occupation.
-This involves managing responsive maintenance (in conjunction with our appointed agents), planned maintenance (refurbishment), provision of new supply and asset disposal.
+Housing Services ensures it’s housing portfolio is of a suitable standard for occupation.
+This involves managing responsive maintenance (in conjunction with our appointed managing agents), planned maintenance (refurbishment), provision of new supply and asset disposal.
 Outsourced project managers provide housing design, documentation and supervision services on construction and refurbishment projects which are key to delivery of services.

 Teacher Housing Authority is constituted under the Teacher Housing Authority Act 1975 (the Act).
-It is subject to the control and direction of the Minister for Water, Property and Housing, and is a non-controlled related entity of the NSW Department of Planning, Industry and Environment.
-(The Department).
+It is subject to the control and direction of the Minister for Planning and Minister for Homes; and is a non-controlled related entity of the NSW Department of Planning and Environment (the Department).
 It has a governing board of seven members, of which four are appointed by the Governor, and meets quarterly.
-Under the Act members are responsible for determining Housing Services policies and ensuring its activities are carried out properly and efficiently.

-As a landlord, Teacher Housing Authority lease residences in accordance with the Residential Tenancies Act 2010.
+As a landlord, Teacher Housing leases residences in accordance with the Residential Tenancies Act 2010.
 This allows a teacher’s accommodation to be a separate agreement from their employment conditions, providing teachers and their families with a domestic environment that is removed from their employer.
 Teachers pay a market rent for the residences they occupy.
-In some areas they receive a rental subsidy from the Department of Education as an incentive to encourage them to teach at a particular school.
-The subsidy is aligned to the level of difficulty a school has in attracting and retaining teachers.
+In some remote locations, teachers may receive a rental subsidy from the Department of Education (DOE).
+This is as an incentive to encourage them to teach at a particular school.
+The subsidy is aligned with the school transfer points of the school and is related to the remoteness of the school.
 The magnitude of the subsidy is a key factor Housing Services considers in its overall portfolio strategy.
 Residences not required by teachers are placed on the private rental market.